-v Movable assets and inventory
+Movable assets and inventory

-Consistent with the general rule, a security interest in inventory and equipment is generally perfected by the filing of a UCC financing statement.
+Consistent with the general rule, a security interest in inventory and equipment generally is perfected by the filing of a UCC financing statement.
 For most US corporations, limited liability companies and limited partnerships, the UCC financing statement would be filed in the jurisdiction in which that entity was formed, although there are exceptions for certain entities and collateral.

-vi Securities and securities accounts
+Securities and securities accounts